AdobeDocs/cja-apis/src/pages/endpoints/dimensions/index.md

 # Dimensions API

 The CJA Dimensions APIs allow you to retrieve dimensions programmatically through Adobe Developer.
 These APIs use the same data and methods that Adobe uses inside the product UI.
+See [Dimensions](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-components/dimensions/view-dimensions.html) in the Customer Journey Analytics guide for more information.

+The endpoints described in this guide are routed through analytics.adobe.io.
+To use them, you will need to first create a client with access to Customer Journey Analytics APIs.
+For more information, refer to [Getting started with the Customer Journey Analytics API](https://developer.adobe.com/cja-apis/docs/getting-started/).

+This guide includes instructions for using the following endpoints:

+* GET multiple dimensions: Retrieves a list of metrics for a specified dataview ID
+* GET a single dimension: Retrieves information for a single metric from a dataview

 ## Retrieve multiple dimensions

-Retrieve a list of dimensions for a specified dataview ID
+Use this endpoint to retrieve a list of dimensions for a specified dataview ID

 `GET https://cja.adobe.io/data/dataviews/{dataviewId}/dimensions`